RetinaInc/woocommerce-csv-exporter/readme.txt

 == Changelog ==

 = version 1.0.1 =
-* now downlaods more than 5 products
+* now downloads more than 5 products

 = version 1.0.0 =
 * first version, support for simple products and variations